nordeim/scandihaven/Project_Architecture_Document.md

 Scandi Haven's commerce requirements are schema-native and operationally coupled: lead-time windows per product variant (`lead_time_days_min/max` in `catalog.ts:109`), trade-customer pricing and sample workflows (FR-814…), multi-warehouse inventory with a movement ledger (`inventory_movement`), and a promotion engine whose invariants are property-tested (discount ≤ subtotal, largest-remainder).
 The incumbent marketing page is inert — there is no legacy commerce schema to preserve.
 The platform must be operable by a four-person team against a €5M GMV target with no dedicated platform-ops headcount.

 **Decision.**
 Build the commerce engine in-house in `packages/commerce` on Drizzle + PostgreSQL 17, sharing the single Postgres, single ORM, and single deployment pipeline with auth and the two Next apps.
 No hosted commerce platform is introduced.
-Vendor surface is limited to Stripe (payments/tax) behind explicit provider ports (`packages/commerce/src/providers.ts:SearchProvider`, `TaxProvider`, `ShippingRateProvider`, `EmailProvider`, `JobRunner`).
+Vendor surface is limited to Stripe (payments/tax) behind explicit provider ports (`packages/commerce/src/providers.ts:SearchProvider`, `TaxProvider`, `ShippingRateProvider`, `EmailProvider`, `JobRunner`) — TaxProvider.quote stub, FX '1' EUR-only, refunds stub, webhook matrix 3/4 stub (findings.json:apiQuality 5 Partial/3 Fail, backlog R-CHECK-1/R-TAX-1).

 **Rationale.**